Syrian Refugees and Other Vulnerable Populations Appeal

 Appeal highlights

-• Fourteen years into the Syria crisis, approximately 7.5 million people, including 3.3 million children, in Egypt, Jordan, and Türkiye remain in need of humanitarian assistance and rely on support from the international community.
+- Fifteen years into the Syrian crisis, 7.2 million people, including 3.1 million children, in Egypt, Jordan and Türkiye remain in need of humanitarian assistance.
+Refugees and vulnerable host communities face growing economic, social and climate-related pressures.

-• In 2025, UNICEF’s humanitarian response focuses on inclusive and integrated service delivery, providing urgent relief to refugees, host communities, and other vulnerable populations.
-Further, UNICEF is scaling up support to Syrian refugees opting for voluntary return.
-UNICEF will provide comprehensive support to vulnerable populations by ensuring access to quality education and skills development for children, delivering essential health and nutrition services, provising mental health and psychosocial support, strengthening services for survivors of gender-based violence, providing safe water, sanitation, and hygiene (WASH) services, and delivering cash assistance to families in need.
+- UNICEF will ensure access to quality education and skills development, essential health and nutrition services, mental health and psychosocial support, protection for survivors of gender-based violence, safe water, sanitation, and hygiene (WASH) services and cash assistance for families in need.

 Key planned targets